 Sigmund Freud, in his 1914 essay On Narcissism, popularized it as a concept in psychoanalytic theory.
 According to Freud, narcissism is a normal stage in child development but is a disorder when occurs after puberty.

-The Diagnostic and Statistical Manual of Mental Disorders lists the criteria to be met for clinically diagnosing as narcissistic personality disorder or NPD.
+The Diagnostic and Statistical Manual of Mental Disorders lists the criteria to be met for clinically diagnosing someone with a Narcissistic Personality Disorder (NPD).

-There a “milder” form of narcissism called the narcissistic personality type.
+There is a “milder” form of narcissism called the Narcissistic Personality Type.
 These people show most or all of the characteristics of the NPD but stay within the normal range of personality.
 These may be referred to as covert narcissists.
+They are sharply in contrast with grandiose narcissists.

 While the typical narcissist is extroverted, the covert narcissist is more of the introverted type.
 But they come with the same trouble as the typical ones — they lack the capacity to regulate their self-esteem.